Storymap Advances Legislation to Address Salmon Recovery and Fish-Blocking Culverts

 FLO used the results of the spatial analysis to develop a stunning data story.
 By incorporating narratives, images, maps, and charts, we transformed the nuts and bolts of a technical policy proposal into a persuasive visual journey that could be easily shared amongst legislators and the public.

-“It’s always rewarding when I get to use data analytics and GIS to help local governments advocate for a great cause!” —John McKenzie, FLO Senior Analyst
+“It’s always rewarding when I get to use data analytics and GIS to help local governments advocate for a great cause!” —John McKenzie, former FLO Senior Analyst

 The Washington State Legislature adopted all three state supplemental budgets with elements that support the state’s more expansive vision to address fish passage, including strategic investment support for cities.
 This will inform the larger funding conversation by the state next session.